 a) The domain name registration agreement has expired, and the Registered Name Holder no longer has the right to renew or transfer the domain name to another registrar, as provided for in section 2.2.5 of the Expired Registration Recovery Policy;

-b) Tthe Change of Registrant was not properly authorized by the Prior Registrant and the New Registrant, further to section 3 below;
+b) The Change of Registrant was not properly authorized by the Prior Registrant and the New Registrant, further to section 3 below;

-c) ;
+c) The domain name is subject a domain name related dispute, including but not limited to:

+(i) A pending UDRP proceeding;

+(ii) A pending URS proceeding that the Registrar has been informed of;

+(iii) A pending TDRP proceeding;

-d) the domain name is subject to a court order by a court of competent jurisdiction, prohibiting a Change of Registrant
+(iv) A court order by a court of competent jurisdiction, prohibiting a Change of Registrant, that the Registrar has been informed of.

-e) the domain name is subject to a TDRP proceeding;

-f)

-2.3 A Registrar may, but is not required, to deny a Change of Registrant request in the following instances:

-a) the domain name is set to the "clientTransferProhibited" or “clientHold” status;

-b) there is a dispute involving the identity of the Registered Name Holder or the validity of the Change of Registrant process

 3. CHANGE OF REGISTRANT PROCESS

 3.1 To process a Change of Registrant from the Prior Registrant to a New Registrant, the Registrar must: